RiyaDevelops/git-github-notes/README.md

 -  This will get rid of all current changes in your project and sets it back to the last saved version (commit) on your branch.
 -  Use this command carefully, IT  WILL permanently erases any uncommitted work.
 ```
-## Go back in Time with Git reset
+## Go back in Time with Git reset -
-  - if you think that you lost your project or lost your work you can go back in time with git
+- If you think that you lost your project or lost your work you can go back in time with git

     ``` bash
     git reset --hard (specified commit)